Take a nice, deep breath...

 When meditators complete a practice, we give them encouragement, remind them of their goals and share some stats.

-My second major project was working with another product owner to present metrics and remind meditators to continue to update their intentions month to month as life changes.
-I explored a bunch of styles for progress indicators through sketches and example code.
+My second major project informed meditators of metrics to continue to update their intentions month-to-month and as life changes.
+I explored a variety of styles for progress indicators through sketches and example code.

 A phone displaying a list of podcasts, each with a thumbnail, title and description.
 On the right, there is a stack of UI elements including teachers, audio shorts and topics.

-Another aspect of Happier that users interact with the most is podcasts.
+Another aspect of Happie Meditation that users interact with the most is podcasts.
 These are a combination of public and member-only feeds, but in addition to audio video was shot in more recent years.
 I took on the third project to transform their Podcast tab into a Catalog tab.

-I continued to push their brand guide forward with this updated vertical video, audio, topic and teacher collections.
+I continued to push the brand guide forward with this updated vertical video, audio, topic and teacher collections.

 Three phones displaying a web-based quiz to identify what type of meditator you are and get you to sign-up.